ThemeBoy/SportsPress/readme.txt

 Yes, CSV importers are included with the plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.

 == Changelog ==

+= 1.4.4 =
+* Feature - Automatically select event venue based on home team.
+* Fix - Featured images not displaying in some themes.
+* Preset - New Floorball preset.
+* Localization - Update Finnish and Armenian translations.

 = 1.4.3 =
 * Tweak - Update API functions for events and teams.